 Option A is to board a cruise boat and take a scenic tour across the pristine water of Lac Léman.
 These trips give you a chance to ogle the spectacular scenery (including a clear view of Mont Blanc) and take you up close to Jet d’Eau, the 140 meters (459 feet) tall water fountain.

-The tour departs from Genève Mont-Blanc and you can choose from several different starting time (I would recommend the 1.30pm or the 2.30pm options).
+The tour departs from Genève Mont-Blanc and you can choose from several different starting times (I would recommend the options around 1 and 2 pm).
 To get to the meeting point, you can take bus number 3 from outside Cafe du Soleil, Petit Saconnex, and depart at Coutance.

 Bains des Pâquis